 Field-hunting tip

-Look in ultramafic igneous rocks and placers country — that is the host setting where irarsite typically forms.
+Look in ultramafic igneous rocks and placers country, the host setting where irarsite typically forms.
 If you start seeing platinum, osmium, rutheniridosmine in float, you are in the right ground.
 Field specimens usually show a small euhedral crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.